 - Maha Shivaratri falls in February or March.
 Lord Shiva, a major deity in Hinduism, is worshipped in this festival.
 Hundreds of thousands of people from across the globe observe this festival at Pashupatinath Temple of Kathmandu.

 - Indrajatra falls in August or September.
 Indra, the king of gods, is worshipped by both Hindus and Buddhists of Kathmandu in this festival.

 - You can observe Maghe Sankranti, the festival marking the end of winter, in mid-January.

 - Fagu Purnima, also known as Holi, is getting popular in Western Culture as well.
 It is the festival of colors and happiness, and is observed in late February or early March.

-- Buddha Jayanti, birthday of Lord Budhha, is observed in May or June.
+- Buddha Jayanti, the birthday of Lord Budhha, is observed in May or June.

-There are numerous other festivals which you can observe in Nepal in order to get the real-time experience of Nepali way of life.
-Anyway, you will observe one festival or other whenever you come to Nepal.
+There are numerous other festivals which you can observe in Nepal in order to get the real-time experience of the Nepali way of life.
+Anyway, you will observe one festival or another whenever you come to Nepal.